City of Portland Continues Services to Neighborhood Associations

 The City of Portland continues to serve neighborhood associations after City Council adopted Ordinance 190044 on July 9, 2020.
 Read communication below from Office of Community and Civic Life Director Suk Rhee:

 Board of Directors

 Elections are held at the Annual Meeting in February.
-Board members are elected by the active members in attendance and serve 1-year terms.
+Board members are elected by members in attendance and serve 1-year terms.
 There is no limit on the number of terms.
 Open positions may be filled by vote of the board.
 Attend a meeting or contact any board member to express interest in joining the neighborhood association board.